omeldar/raytracer/docs/04_circle.md

 This draws a red circle by checking whether a given pixel `(i, j)` lies within a given radius from the image center.
 If it does, it’s red; otherwise, it’s white.

-What's especially cool here is that we're already using `Vec3` to represent our color - even though this is just a 2D example.
+What's especially nice here is that we're already using `Vec3` to represent our color - even though this is just a 2D example.
 Colors often require operations like addition, scaling or blending.
 Since `Vec3` already supports these, and since a color is essentially three values (R, G, B), it fits naturally.

 Here's what the rendered circle looks like: